Great Eastern Dim Sum Restaurant Review, San Francisco

 None

-Conclusion - Great Eastern Restaurant and R&G Lounge have been our goto places for Chinese food in San Francisco’s Chinatown and continue to be.
-The food was very good.
+Conclusion – Great Eastern Restaurant and R&G Lounge have been our goto places for Chinese food in San Francisco’s Chinatown and continue to be.
+The food continues to be very good.

-While places like The Kitchen and Koi Palace on the San Francisco Peninsula offer top notch food with many exotic specialties, Great Eastern continues to deliver solid traditional Chinese dim sum.
+While places like HL Peninsula and Koi Palace on the San Francisco Peninsula offer top notch food with many exotic specialties, Great Eastern continues to deliver solid traditional Chinese dim sum.

 Service – Service was decent although you need to track down the server for most actions.